 When you are riding a bike or driving a vehicle, it is crucial to understand when you do and do not have the right of way.
 The reality is that New Mexico law treats bicycles just like regular vehicles on most roadways throughout the state.
-Here, our team of personal injury attorneys want to discuss when cars and bicycles are supposed to yield to one another.
+Here, our team of Albuquerque accident attorneys wants to discuss when cars and bicycles are supposed to yield to one another.
 Understanding right-of-way laws is a crucial step towards ensuring that you operate safely in order to prevent accidents and injuries.

 Bicyclists Have the Same Rights on the Roadway

 When we examine the guidelines related to bicycles for the state of New Mexico, we can see that every person riding a bicycle on the “roadway shall be granted all of the rights and shall be subject to all of the duties applicable to the driver of a vehicle, except as to the special regulations within Sections 66-3-701 through 66-3-707 NMSA 1978.”

 Any person on a bicycle operating on the roadway legally should ride as near to the right side of the roadway as practicable, and they should exercise due care when passing a stranded vehicle or a vehicle proceeding in the same direction.
 Bicyclists are allowed to ride two abreast except on paths or areas of the roadway set aside exclusively for bicycles, where they can ride more than two abreast.

 All too often, we hear from motorists who say that bicyclists are responsible on the roadway.
 In contrast, no group of bicyclists would be complete without discussing the unsafe driving practices of motorists.